 First off, recognize that feeling low is a natural reaction.
 It’s ok to be disappointed or frustrated; after all, you’re human.
 What is bad is to sustain this feeling to the point of affecting your health and self-esteem.
 Wallowing in self-pity can lead to depression.
 And as science proves, we are prone to more sickness when we are depressed (How depression hurts your health, Everyday Health).
 How can you be your best self if you’re sick?

-Here are 5 practical things you can do today to stop this negative trend:
+Here are 5 practical things you can do today:

 Unlearn negative self-talk

 Many of us are experts at self-sabotage.
 If you have the habit of blaming yourself, comparing yourself to others, or blowing things out of proportion (making problems seem bigger than they are), just stop.
 Negative self-talk is damaging because it fools you into thinking that there is no solution to a bad situation.
 You will conclude that everything will invariably go wrong because you will always mess it up.